 Johnson did so many amazing things in his time running the point (and seemingly every other position at various times) for the Showtime Lakers, leading Los Angeles to five NBA championships in the 1980s.

-It turns out that Magic did the same thing, but worse.
+It turns out that Magic did the same thing back in 1984, but worse.

 With the number of colossal lapses in judgement Magic had in the 1984 Finals, it’s almost a travesty that Larry Bird was awarded Finals MVP, because no one helped the Celtics more in clutch moments than Magic did.

 The Lakers already managed to steal Game 1 at the Boston Garden.
-And even after Gerald Henderson famously stole the ball and scored to tie the game with 13 seconds left, the Lakers an opportunity to take a 2-0 series lead after calling timeout.
+And even after Gerald Henderson famously stole the ball and scored to tie Game 2 with 13 seconds left, the Lakers an opportunity to take a 2-0 series lead after calling timeout.